Knowing the Difference Between Good and Evil

 Proverbs 11:20 tells us that if we are crooked in our hearts, God abhors us.
 What does it mean to be crooked in heart?
 Think about this: you claim that you love and serve God.
 You know that God hates lying.
 You get great pleasure out of watching movies where the “good guys” are constantly lying.
 You have a crooked heart.
 You have not made your heart line up properly with what your head knows.
 It is not something that happens naturally.
 We must work at it.

 We should be constantly studying the Bible to remind ourselves what is good and what is evil.
 Then we need to practice seeing the difference in the world around us and in our own lives.
 We need to practice feeling disgusted by sin.
 Do you have a friend or family member who died because of some terrible disease like cancer?
 How do you feel about that disease?
-Jesus died because of sin.
+Jesus died because of our sin.
 How should we feel about sin?

 Conclusion